pip-webui/pip-webui-tutorial/step2/Readme.md

 ## Define two custom pages

 In this application we are going to have two custom pages.
-The first will show a list of IoT nodes that measure environmental polution.
+The first page will show a list of IoT nodes that measure environmental polution.
 On the second page we'll display events that come from those IoT nodes.

-Add empty controllers for nodes and events pages
+Add empty controllers for nodes and events pages inside **index.js**

 ```javascript
 app.controller('nodesController', function($scope) {